 Lots of mountain bikers cruise through the lower trails on the weekends, but higher up the Sycamore Canyon Trail, you’ll find a peaceful wooded canyon, among a multitude of majestic old sycamores.
 The lower branches are stout and crooked, a true delight for tree climbers young and old.
 Hawks and owls roost in the upper branches, so be careful not to disturb them

 The trail follows the canyon on a gentle northern path across Point Mugu State Park.
 To hike the trail, follow the creek.
-Winter rains can cause the creek to rise, and sometimes keeping your feet dry while crossing is difficult.
-Underground water keeps much of the creek-side vegetation green year-round so this is great place to hike any season.
+Winter rains can cause the creek to rise making crossing difficult.
+Underground water keeps much of the creek-side vegetation green year-round so this is a great place to hike any season.

 One-half mile from the campground, you’ll spot Overlook Trail, which switchbacks to the west up a ridge and then heads north toward the native tall grass prairie in La Jolla Valley.
 Make note of this trail, because it’s an optional return route.